 What is West Nile virus?

 West Nile virus (WNV) is a disease usually spread between birds by mosquitoes.
-Mosquitoes can become carriers of the virus after biting birds infected with the virus.
-It is possible for people, horses and other animals to become infected if they are bitten by a mosquito carrying the virus.
+Mosquitoes can become carriers of the virus after biting infected birds.
+It is possible for people, horses, and other animals to become infected if they are bitten by a mosquito carrying the virus.

 What are the symptoms of West Nile virus?